pyrocko/pyrocko/doc/fomosto.rst

 such stores.

 ::
     from pyrocko.gf import LocalEngine, Target, DCSource
     from pyrocko import trace
+    from pyrocko.gui_util import PhaseMarker

     # We need a pyrocko.gf.Engine object which provides us with the traces
     # extracted from the store.
 In this case we are going to use a local
     # engine since we are going to query a local store.
-    engine = LocalEngine(store_superdirs=['/data/stores'])
+    engine = LocalEngine(store_superdirs=['/media/usb/stores'])

-    # The store we are going to extract data from:
+    # The store we are going extract data from:
     store_id = 'crust2_dd'

     # Define a list of pyrocko.gf.Target objects, representing the recording
     # devices.
 In this case one station with a three component sensor will
     # serve fine for demonstation.
     channel_codes = 'ENZ'
     targets = [
         Target(